'These people should not be travelling': Hipkins on student lockdown breachers

 Infringements should apply, he said.

-Students should not be returning to their halls of residence if the place they are currently in is in alert level 4.
+Students should not be returning to their halls of residence if they place they are currently in is in alert level 4.

-Hipkins said he would checking how people are being assessed in light of the breaches.
+Hipkins said he would checking how people are being assessed after the breaches.

 He said that previously at level 4, airports had people stationed outside, checking travellers were eligible before they entered the terminal.